Air NZ axes Los Angeles to London route, adds New York

-Air New Zealand is grounding London flights, marking the end of its flagship international route after 36 years - with the loss of up to 130 jobs.
+Air New Zealand is axing London flights, marking the end of its flagship international route after 36 years - with the loss of up to 130 jobs.

-The airline announced today it was canning its Los Angeles-London flights but it will also add a non-stop flight to New York from New Zealand.
+The airline announced today it was canning its Los Angeles-London flights from next October but it will also add a non-stop flight to New York from New Zealand.

 Air New Zealand acting chief executive officer Jeff McDowall said the "iconic" London route had been "an important link" connecting New Zealand and Europe since its launch in 1982 - however market dynamics have affected performance in recent years.